Julia-Embedded/LabConnections.jl/docs/src/man/installation.md

 To update the BBB with the latest revision of the code, open up a terminal and type
 ```
+cd
-cd && cd .julia/packages/LabConnections/<version id>/util
+cd .julia/packages/LabConnections/<version id>/util
 ./flash_BB.sh
 ```
-This scripts bundles the current code in LabConnections and serbus on the host computer and transfers it to the /home/debian/juliapackages directory on the BBB.
+This scripts bundles the current code in LabConnections.jl and serbus on the host computer and transfers it to the BBB and puts it in the directory `/home/debian/juliapackages`.

 <a id='Setting-up-automatic-communication-1'></a>